 You are using your Acer laptop and the screen starts flickering.
 It may be a rapid flash, a slow strobe, or the display shaking up and down.
 It gets worse when you watch videos or play games.

-Acer laptop screen flickering is caused by an outdated or corrupted graphics driver, a loose or damaged display cable at the hinge, GPU overheating, a Windows refresh rate mismatch, a charger-related power fluctuation, or a failing LCD backlight.
-The majority of cases are software-related and free to fix.
+QUICK ANSWER: Acer laptop screen flickering is caused by an outdated graphics driver, a loose display cable at the hinge, GPU overheating, a refresh rate mismatch, or a failing LCD backlight.
+Most cases are software-related and free to fix.
+Open Task Manager first: if it flickers too, the graphics driver is the cause; if it stays stable, a specific app or display setting is to blame.

 Step 1: Diagnose the Flickering Correctly

-Correct diagnosis takes two minutes and saves you from trying the wrong fix.
+Correct diagnosis takes two minutes and saves you from chasing the wrong fix.
+Run all four tests below in order before touching any settings.

 Task Manager Test

 Press Ctrl + Alt + Delete and open Task Manager.
-Keep Task Manager open and watch whether it flickers along with everything else.
-If Task Manager also flickers, the cause is the graphics driver or a deeper system conflict.
-If Task Manager stays stable, the cause is a specific application or a display setting issue.
+Watch whether it flickers along with everything else on screen.
+If Task Manager flickers, the graphics driver or a system conflict is the cause; if it stays stable, a specific app or display setting is to blame.

 External Monitor Test

-Connect your Acer laptop to an external monitor via HDMI.
-If the external monitor does not flicker, the problem is in the laptop’s internal display panel or its cable.
-If the external monitor also flickers, the GPU or its driver is the source.
+Connect your Acer to an external monitor via HDMI.
+If the external display stays clean, the problem is in the internal panel or its cable connection.
+If the external monitor also flickers, the GPU or its display driver is the source.

 Lid Angle Test

-Slowly open and close the Acer laptop lid while watching the screen.
-If the flickering changes in intensity or stops at certain lid angles, a damaged display cable inside the hinge is the cause.
-This is one of the most common causes reported in the Acer Community forums, particularly on Aspire, Nitro, and Swift models.
+Slowly open and close the lid while watching the screen.
+If flickering changes intensity or stops at certain angles, a damaged display cable inside the hinge is the cause.
+This is especially common on Aspire, Nitro, and Swift models where the cable path bends tightly at the hinge joint.

 Charger Plug Test

-Unplug the charger while the laptop is on and watch whether the flickering changes.
-If flickering stops immediately after unplugging the charger, the charger itself or a power management setting is the cause.
-Several Acer Aspire 7 users in 2025 reported screen flickering specifically when plugging in or unplugging the charger.
+Unplug the charger while the laptop is running and watch for changes.
+If flickering stops immediately, the charger or a power management setting is the cause.
+Multiple Acer Aspire 7 users reported exactly this behavior in 2025, pointing to GPU power state switching as the trigger.

 Diagnosis Table